bbTushar/Crime-Investigation-and-Analysis-Strategy/README.md

 # Prerequisite
 1. You must have an IDE installed on your system.
 Most preferable : Netbeans or IntelliJ IDEA with Java 8 or above installed.
 2. You must have *Maven* installed in order to run this project.
+3. Your system must be connecected to internet in order to run the project successfully.
 # To-Install-Maven
   I) Go to https://maven.apache.org/download.cgi and download -binary zip archive- under section file.